biolink/biolink-model/docs/index.md

        * [molecularly interacts with](molecularly_interacts_with.md)
           * [decreases molecular interaction](decreases_molecular_interaction.md) - indicates that the source decreases the molecular interaction between the target and some other molecular entity
           * [increases molecular interaction](increases_molecular_interaction.md) - indicates that the source increases the molecular interaction between the target and some other molecular entity
+ * [is active ingredient of](is_active_ingredient_of.md) - holds between a chemical substance and a drug, in which the former is a part of the latter, and is a biologically active component
+ * [is excipient of](is_excipient_of.md) - holds between a chemical substance and a drug in which the former is a part of the latter, and is a biologically inactive component
  * [is frameshift variant of](is_frameshift_variant_of.md) - holds between a sequence variant and a gene, such the sequence variant causes a disruption of the translational reading frame, because the number of nucleotides inserted or deleted is not a multiple of three.
+ * [is metabolite of](is_metabolite_of.md) - holds between two chemical substances in which the first one is derived from the second one as a product of metabolism
  * [is missense variant of](is_missense_variant_of.md) - holds between a gene  and a sequence variant, such the sequence variant results in a different amino acid sequence but where the length is preserved.
  * [is nearby variant of](is_nearby_variant_of.md) - holds between a sequence variant and a gene sequence that the variant is genomically close to.
  * [is non coding variant of](is_non_coding_variant_of.md) - holds between a sequence variant and a gene, where the variant does not affect the coding sequence